kigderskrt/FireX-Soundwave-Fire-Extinguisher/README.md

 ---

 ## 🧰 Setup and Installation
-1. Upload the provided `.ino` sketch to your Arduino Uno.
+1. Upload the provided `FireXsourcecode.cpp` sketch to your Arduino Uno.
 2. Connect the SIM800L module (TX/RX: Pins 2 & 3).
 3. Connect flame sensors to digital pin 5.
 4. Connect buzzer and subwoofer to output pins.